aragon/hack/CONTRIBUTING.md

 13. Make changes to the pull request if the maintainer recommends them.
 14. Celebrate your success after your pull request is merged!

+For a great tutorial on the above workflow see [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+### Editing in the browser

-Besides this method of setting up a local instance of the docs for editing, you can also edit a page directly through your browser.
-Start this process by clicking the "EDIT" link in the top-right corner of any page and then clicking the pencil icon in the github copy of the page.
+Besides setting up a local instance of the docs for editing, you can also edit a page directly through your browser.
+Start this process by clicking the light blue **EDIT** link in the top-right corner of any page and then clicking the pencil icon in the github copy of the page.

+If you don't have any programming experience or if this is your first time contributing to an open-source project, don't worry.
+We've created a [GitHub guide](/docs-internal/github-guide.md) just for you 😊.

 ## Documentation guidelines
-In our efforts to keep the docs clear and consistent throughout and as useful as possible for people, please make sure any contributions adhere to the following guidelines:
+To ensure our docs are kept as clear and consistent as possible, please make sure any contributions adhere to the following guidelines:

 1. Follow [Strunk and White](http://www.jlakes.org/ch/web/The-elements-of-style.pdf) for grammar and punctuation.
 2. Don’t include closing “;” at the end of statements in JS code blocks.